LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 Once the few basic command keys and on-screen symbols are learned, mastery and enjoyment of the game is the matter of tactical skill and literary imagination.
-To be honest, a lot of imagination is required for this rudimentary example game, but it has its own style and is playable and winnable.
+To be honest, a lot of imagination is required for this rudimentary example game, but it has its own quirky style and is playable and winnable.
 Contributions are welcome.

 Heroes
 ------

 The heroes are marked on the map with symbols `@` and `1` through `9`.
-Their goal is to explore the world, battle the horrors within dark caves, gather as much gold and precious gems as possible, and escape to tell the tale.
 The currently chosen party leader is highlighted on the map and his attributes are displayed at the bottommost status line, which in its most complex form looks as follows.